Waeru-Creates/portfolio/README.md

 ### Professional Highlights
 - Strong expertise in backend development, complemented by hands-on experience in full-stack projects.
 - Extensive experience working on diverse school and professional projects, integrating both front-end and back-end technologies.
-- A proven track record of transforming client requirements into scalable, real-world applications with measurable results.
+- An array of Soft Skills including effective communication, cross-functional collaboration, and result driven collaboration which are more than needed in creating an amazing experience for all.

 ### Why Choose Me
-- I bring a versatile skill set and results-driven approach to every project.
+I bring a versatile skill set and results-driven approach to every project.
 My expertise in backend architecture, full-stack development experience, and commitment to creating user-focused, secure, and scalable solutions make me a valuable addition to your team.